 More than 10.000 of Scotland's men and James IV himself went down in bloody ruins in 1513.

 The battle began in the late afternoon with a barrage of the Scottish guns.
 The English guns however were more effective.
 This was a mere prelude to the Scottish pike charge.
-When the Scots charged downhill their 4.5 meter long pikes proved a real hazard, especially when, at the bottom of the hill, they found themselves floundering in the mud.
+When the Scots charged downhill their 4.5 meter long pikes ( a present from their French allies!) proved a real hazard, especially when, at the bottom of the hill, they found themselves floundering in the mud.
 The Scots fought stubbornly, but the English archers proved very effective on the Scottish right flank.
 By nightfall the Scottish army was annihilated.
 James was killed, together with at least 10,000 of his subjects, including high officers of church and state and many nobles.

 Found a mistake or maybe have something to add?
 Do let me know!